joachim-gassen/botex/README.md

 If you want to use a local LLM instead of commercial APIs via the litellm interface you need, in addition to the above:

 - llama.cpp.
 Clone it from [here](https://github.com/ggerganov/llama.cpp) and follow the instructions to build it.
 - A local LLM model.
-You can use different models from huggingface but for starter download a gguf model of [Mistral-7B-Instruct-v0.3.Q4_K_M.gguf](https://huggingface.co/MaziyarPanahi/Mistral-7B-Instruct-v0.3-GGUF).
+You can use different models (e.g., from Hugging Face) but for starters download a GGUF-format model of [Mistral-7B-Instruct-v0.3.Q4_K_M.gguf](https://huggingface.co/MaziyarPanahi/Mistral-7B-Instruct-v0.3-GGUF).
 At the moment the following [Q4_K_M version](https://huggingface.co/MaziyarPanahi/Mistral-7B-Instruct-v0.3-GGUF/resolve/main/Mistral-7B-Instruct-v0.3.Q4_K_M.gguf) is tested and working.

 Then all that you need to do is to adjust the botex calls from above by specifying the model and its configuration.
 You do this by providing a `LocalLLM` object to the botex calls that start bots.
 For example, for `botex.run_bots_on_session()`, your call would look something like this